zpok3/Waters-of-Life/README.md

 **Simple Sprint Fallout 3:** Ingame, navigate to `Settings>Controls>Action Mapping` and change the `Run` key to `R-Shift` if you for whatever reason reset the keybinds to default, otherwise you will switch to walking whenever you press `L-Shift`

-**Enhanced Night Sky:** A classic alternative to Accurate Night Sky.
+**Enhanced Night Sky:** A classic alternative to Accurate NASA Stars.
 You can find it under the `Visuals` separator in MO2.
 Enable it and disable Accurate Night Sky if you want.

 # Credits
 [Qolore7](https://github.com/Qolore7) for most of the install steps which I grabbed from [Lost Liberty](https://github.com/Qolore7/lost-liberty/tree/main)